-Briefly, my research focus is on text comprehension when considering the use of adjunct media (static and animated depictions).
+My research focus is on text comprehension when considering the use of adjunct media (static and animated depictions).
+I have a particular interest in text processing and multimedia learning research.
 Particularly, my work is in line with the Integrated Text and Picture Comprehension model from Schnotz (2014).

-This doctoral thesis is funded by a Doc.CH grant from the .
+This doctoral thesis is funded by a Doc.CH grant.

 Beyond one's ability to read, or to decipher a text, there is the bigger question: did the reader understand the text?
 Or, in term of process: did the reader generate the needed inferences?
-Kintsch’s theory of text processing, and McNamara following work on text cohesion are guiding my steps.
+My research is based on Kintsch’s theory of text processing, and McNamara following work on text cohesion.

 « Mary heard the ice-cream van coming.